Educational Advocate and Consultant

 Connect with me on my Facebook page: https://www.facebook.com/pages/Special-Education-Advocacy-and-Consultation-Laurel-Collins/321203274340

 Writing and filing due process hearing requests to assist parents and helping support them at pre-hearing conferences and in settlement talks are unique skills I bring to the table as an advocate.
 I have a near 100% success rate with hearing requests I have submitted.
 In 2012-2013, five hearing requests led to comprehensive settlement agreements after attending settlement meetings, pre-hearing conferences, or hearing proceedings.
-Since the summer of 2013, two such requests were filed and resolved to the satisfaction of the families involved.
+Since the summer of 2013, seven such requests were filed and resolved to the satisfaction of the families involved.

 I endeavor to support parents in gaining more advocacy skills and increasing their knowledge of the laws and regulations governing their children’s educational services.
 If and when an advocate or attorney is no longer in the picture, it is my hope that the parents are able to advocate for their children effectively and without being afraid to speak up.
 I believe that creating positive and respectful partnerships between parents and school teams leads to best outcomes for students.

 Many parents are unable to pay an advocate.
 In collaboration with professional organizations and colleagues, I provide pro-bono work for low income, often immigrant, families 25% of my time; I offer reduced rate cases for 30% of my clients when there is a true need.
 I believe every child deserves the support of an advocate and that protecting the special education rights of children is truly a civil rights issue.

 I am the parent of four children, three with Individualized Education Programs.
 My oldest two children have complex disabilities (autism and mitochondrial disorder/emotional disability/medically fragile); both attend or attended private day schools, the other a fabulous collaborative.
 My high school-aged child has emotional disabilities.